 What We Do

-The Real Estate Department (RED) manages municipally owned property, and assigns management of municipal property to the various agencies that use it.
-For instance, it assigns management of parks and ballfields to the Parks & Recreation Department.
+The Real Estate Department (RED) manages municipally owned property, and may assign management authority of municipal property to the department that uses it.
+For instance, management authority of parks and ball fields may be assigned to the Parks & Recreation Department.

-There are two divisions of RED: Real Estate Services, and Heritage Land Bank, and each division operates under rules set by the Anchorage Municipal Code.
+There are two divisions of RED: Real Estate Services and Heritage Land Bank.
+Each division operates under rules set by the Anchorage Municipal Code (AMC).